brettz9/asyouwish/README.md

 I'm hoping this can really turn into an API agreed on by the browsers so available by default.
 The add-on itself is written in JavaScript, so hopefully accessible enough to easy introspection.
+AsYouWish has no need for special file formats, HTML object tags, etc.

 Comparison to ActiveX / netscape.security.PrivilegeManager.enablePrivilege
 ==========================================================================